 Anna Police chief accepts job in Wisconsin

-ANNA - Anna Police Chief Jeff Caponera says family considerations were a driving force behind his decision to leave Anna and become chief of the Grafton Police Department in Grafton, Wisconsin.
+ANNA - Anna Police Chief Jeff Caponera is leaving the city to become chief of the Grafton Police Department in Grafton, Wisconsin.

 Prior to that, he served on the city’s Planning and Zoning Commission, Technology Committee and Board of Adjustments.
 He was also elected to the Anna City Council in 2008 but never took office because he was hired as a police sergeant.

-Caponera’s law enforcement career also includes stints with the Adams County Sheriff’s office and Thornton Police Department, both in Colorado, as well as the Collin County Constable’s office.
+Caponera’s law enforcement career also includes stops with the Adams County Sheriff’s office and Thornton Police Department, both in Colorado, as well as the Collin County Constable’s office.

 Under Wisconsin statute, Grafton’s police chief is chosen by a police and fire commission responsible for hiring, firing and discipline.
 The Village Administrator then works with their chosen candidate to finalize the terms of employment.